doodymartin/AtmProj/README.md

  - Microsoft Windows 7 operating system
  - Java 1.8.0_121

 The Application has only being installed and tested on a Windows 7 environment.
-The behaviour of some of the File operations may differ on other operating systems.

 ---------------------------------
 Build Environment